Ten sailors missing after U.S. warship, tanker collide near Singapore — Nigeria Today

 Ten sailors missing after U.S. warship, tanker collide near Singapore

-Ten sailors are missing after a U.S. warship collided with an oil tanker east of Singapore before dawn on Monday, tearing a hole beneath the waterline and flooding compartments that include a crew sleeping area, the U.S. Navy said.
+Ten sailors are missing after a United States warship collided with an oil tanker east of Singapore on Monday, the U.S. Navy said.

 “Initial reports indicate John S. McCain sustained damage to her port side aft,” the Navy said.
 “There are currently 10 sailors missing and five injured.”

-The destroyer had made its way to Singapore’s Changi Naval Base by Monday afternoon under its own power.

-Significant damage to the hull had resulted in flooding to compartments, including crew berthing, machinery, and communications rooms, the Navy said, but crew members were able to stop the flooding.

-Four of the injured were taken by helicopter to hospital in Singapore with non-life threatening injuries.
-The fifth needed no further treatment.
+Four of the injured were evacuated by helicopter to a hospital in Singapore with non-life threatening injuries, while the fifth needed no further treatment, it said.

 The post Ten sailors missing after U.S. warship, tanker collide near Singapore appeared first on Vanguard News.